Aachen: World War I, Interwar Period, World War II

+The Belgium Campaign within World War I started in Aachen.

 After World War I, Aachen was occupied by the Entente until 1930, along with the rest of German territory west of the Rhine.
 Aachen was one of the locations involved in the Rhenish Republic.
 On 21 October 1923, an armed mob took over the city hall.
 Similar actions took place in Mönchengladbach, Duisburg, and Krefeld.
 This republic lasted about a year.

+During the interwar period, Aachen was assigned some areas of the former district of Eupen.

+Also the Western Campaign of World War II started nearby Aachen with the Battle of Maastricht.

 Aachen was heavily damaged during World War II.
-According to Jörg Friedrich in The Fire (2008), two Allied air raids on 11 April and 24 May 1944 "radically destroyed" the city.
+Philip W. Blood mentioned more than 120 air strikes on Aachen between 1940 an 1944.
+According to Jörg Friedrich in The Fire (2002), two Allied air raids on 11 April and 24 May 1944 "radically destroyed" the city.
 The first killed 1,525, including 212 children, and bombed six hospitals.
 During the second, 442 aircraft hit two railway stations, killed 207, and left 15,000 homeless.
 The raids destroyed Aachen-Eilendorf and Aachen-Burtscheid.

+In autumn 1944 Aachen and its surroundings were reached by the Western Allied Siegfried Line campaign.

 The city and its fortified surroundings were besieged from 12 September to 21 October 1944 by the US 1st Infantry Division with the 3rd Armored Division assisting from the south.
 Around 13 October the US 2nd Armored Division, coming from the north, and got as close as Würselen, while the 30th Infantry Division completed the encirclement of Aachen on 16 October 1944.
 With reinforcements from the US 28th Infantry Division the battle continued involving direct assaults through the heavily defended city, which forced the German garrison to surrender on 21 October 1944.

 Aachen was the first German city to be captured by the Western Allies, and its residents welcomed the soldiers as liberators.
 What remained of the city was destroyed—in some areas completely—during the fighting, mostly by American artillery fire and demolitions carried out by the Waffen-SS defenders.
-Damaged buildings included medieval churches of and the Rathaus (city hall), although Aachen Cathedral was largely unscathed.
+Damaged buildings included medieval churches and the Rathaus (city hall), although Aachen Cathedral was largely unscathed.
 4,000 inhabitants remained in the city; the rest had followed evacuation orders.
 Its first Allied-appointed mayor, Franz Oppenhoff, was assassinated by an SS commando unit.